How to Evaluate Proving Grounds for Self-Driving? A Quantitative Approach: Introduction

 \IEEEPARstart{D}{evelopment} of self-driving technologies has drawn significant public attention with major concerns on safety issues.
 Before deploying connected and automated vehicles (CAVs), it is essential to test their performance both effectively and safely.
 Passchier \textit{et al.}~\cite{passchier_integral_2015} constructs a ``V-model" for the CAV development process.
 Szalay \textit{et al.}~\cite{szalay_structure_2016} visualized specifically the testing and validation process as a pyramid.
 Other testing methods have been proposed by intelligent vehicle researchers (Li~\textit{et al.}, \cite{li_intelligence_2016}; Koopman and Wagner, \cite{koopman_challenges_2016}; Zhao~\textit{et al.}, \cite{zhao_accelerated_2015}).
 Despite these extensive efforts on developing and testing CAVs, accidents still happen due to unverified faulty functionality and unexpected rare events.
 Such failure reveals both the imperfection of self-driving algorithms and the ineffectiveness of testing approaches.
 An effective testing process should be able to challenge CAVs with as many test cases from component level (e.g., sensor robustness) to scenario level (e.g., navigation through heavy traffic) as possible, and expose problems in advance~\cite{koopman_challenges_2016, amersbach_functional_2017}.
 More importantly, the testing process itself needs to be evaluated and verified in terms of testing capability so that one can anticipate CAV's driving performance from those testing results.

 Regarding the CAV testing and validation pyramid \cite{szalay_structure_2016}, the two bottom levels, simulation and laboratory testing, are fully configurable and well-defined at the cost of testing fidelity and system integration.
 The top two levels, restricted public road and public road testing, serves as direct measure of CAV driving performance but are prone to the problem of insufficient encounter of rare and risky events.
 The middle level proving ground \cite{USDOT}, on the other hand, simulates real-world traffic environment in a reserved area with fully configurable physical assets and driving scenarios.
-Thus, proving grounds are ideal for testing CAVs as integrated systems with high fidelity while having controllable testing risk.
+Thus, proving grounds provide an integrated test method with high fidelity while having controllable testing risk.

-Traditionally, proving ground is widely used to test various performances of vehicles, for instance emission level, vehicle dynamics, advanced driver-assistance systems, design durability, etc. The long history of automobile industries and the testing requirement for an automobile product make conventional proving grounds widely available.
-Most of the conventional proving ground designs, however, can only test certain emission and durability performances of vehicles \cite{van2016european, lee1997validation} and are not equipped with the capability of testing various CAV driving features \cite{szalay2018development} nor to test various driving scenarios or behavioral competencies relevant for CAV safety evaluation \cite{ABCMcity}.
+Traditionally, proving ground has been widely used to test performance of vehicles, for instance emission level, vehicle dynamics, advanced driver-assistance systems, design durability, etc. The long history of automobile industries and the testing requirement for an automobile product make conventional proving grounds widely available.
+Most of the conventional proving ground designs, however, are designed to certain functionalities \cite{van2016european, lee1997validation} and are not equipped with the capability of automotive to test various driving scenarios or behavioral competencies relevant for CAV safety evaluation \cite{ABCMcity}.
 Several CAV proving grounds \cite{mcity, castle, kcity, almono, trcsmart, harman} are built to incorporate these additional CAV testing capabilities.
-Since massive investment is required for building testing facilities, an evaluation procedure is needed to assess their effectiveness to validate the CAV functionalities.
+Since massive investment is required to build these testing facilities, an evaluation procedure will be of great benefit to systematically and quantitatively assess their effectiveness to validate the CAV functionalities.